KUNG FU

 Internal exercises (Nei Dan)are the focus of styles such as Tai Chi and BaGua Zhang.
 They are based on the practice of Qi.
 Read more about Qi Gong here.

 Most schools of Kung Fu incorporate varying combinations of warm-up and stretching exercises, forms, application, partner exercises, and meditative Qigong.
-The origin of these exercises is thousands of years old, and they continue to be practiced for thier efficacy in training the body as well as the mind.
+The origin of these exercises is thousands of years old, and they continue to be practiced for their efficacy in training the body as well as the mind.

-These many different systems of Kung Fu can lead to many different types of skill, such as Chan ssu jin (Silk reeling energy), Ting jin(Lightness skill) or the more widely known Iron Shirt or Iron Palm technique.
+These many different systems of Kung Fu can lead to many different types of skill, such as Chan Ssu jin (Silk reeling energy), Ting Jin(Lightness skill) or the more widely known Iron Shirt or Iron Palm technique.
 These require years, and often decades, of dedicated practice to reach the highest skills.
 But many skills cannot be learned without proper instruction.
 Experienced, qualified instructors are able to 'transmit' understanding of skills to students, but this requires hands-on learning and regular study.
 The many details of any system require time and an experienced eye to guide a student from the beginning fundamentals to advanced practice.

 Another important component of all martial arts is the philosophy behind the system, as well as its culture of origin.
-As a cornerstone of China's cultural heritage and philosophy, the concept of Yin and Yang displayed in the Tai Chi(Supreme Ultimate) dates back thousands of years.
+As a cornerstone of China's cultural heritage and philosophy, the concept of Yin and Yang displayed in the Tai Chi(Grand Ultimate) dates back thousands of years.
 Yin and Yang represent not just the idea of duality but a dynamic, complementary and indivisible whole.
 The concept of Yin and Yang has been incorporated into countless martial arts systems worldwide.
 The chart below lists some aspects of Yin and Yang philosophy as they are applied within the art of Tai Chi Chuan(Supreme Ultimate Fist).

 Tai Chi is born of Wu-chi(stillness) and is the mother of yin and yang.
 In motion they separate; In stillness they become one.